Adding your Contacts

-To add New Subscribers to the platform, select Add Subscribers located under the Subscribers tab.
+To add new contacts to the platform, you select Add Subscribers under the Subscribers tab.

 Consent Dialog

-Anytime you initiate an action to add subscribers, a Consent Dialog box will pop-up with a confirmation request of adherence to the basic tenets for message delivery, as shown below.
-Read the terms carefully as they are important, and ensure that you are in compliance with all of them.
+When you initiate an action to add contacts, a Consent Dialog box appears requesting confirmation of adherence to the message delivery terms.
+The terms are important — confirm compliance with all of them before proceeding.

 735